JamilleN/JamilleN/README.md

 ### <div align="center">Hi 👋, I'm Jamille, a 🖥️CompSci student at York University in Toronto</div>

-- 🔭 I’m currently working as a Web Developer at [Excel Lassonde](https://excellassonde.ca/)
+- 🔭 I’m an incoming software engineer intern at [IBM Canada](https://research.ibm.com/)

-- 🥾 I’m currently learning Spring Boot

 - 📫 How to reach me: jamilletni@gmail.com